Currently, all in-person City events and meetings are cancelled or postponed until further notice.

 - COVID-19 Statement from Mayor Candace Hollingsworth(En Español)

 The site will offer both drive-thru and walk-up tests.
-Drivers should enter the Church's parking lot off MD Route 410 (East West Highway) and walk ups will be serviced at the front of the church facing Belcrest Road.
-Please follow all traffic and safety instructions from the City of Hyattsville Police Officers on site.
+Drivers should enter the parking lot using the entrance off of MD Route 410 (East-West Highway) across from the Safeway.
+Walk-up tests will be offered on the side of the Church facing Belcrest Road.
+Please wear a mask and follow traffic guidance as directed by the City of Hyattsville Police Department.

-There are several other COVID-19 test sites available in Prince George's County.
+There are many other COVID-19 test sites available in Prince George's County.
 Please visit the County's COVID-19 testing page for a locator map, or call 311 for a list of available sites.

 Public Health ResourcesCOVID-19 is a respiratory disease caused by a Coronavirus not previously identified in humans.
 The disease is highly contagious and there are currently no vaccines available.
 Symptoms of the virus include fever, shortness of breath, and coughing and can sometimes be severe, requiring hospitalization.
 If you believe you are experiencing symptoms or would like more information, please call the Prince Georges County Coronavirus hotline: (301) 883-6627.